tristan-galloway/ExpenseTracker/README.md

 # Overview

-I am writing this project in Java as part of my peronal goal to learn more languages to code in and building my experience in various languages.
+I am writing this project in Java as part of my personal goal to learn more languages to code in and building my experience in various languages.
 I will be showing what I've learned so far about using variables, conditionals, classes, methods, ArrayLists, encapsulation, modularization, functions, and loops.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}